• About

 The yellow houseplant mushroom (Leucocoprinus birnbaumii) is a yellow to white fungus often seen growing in potting soil used in houseplants.
 It starts out as a bright or pale yellow fuzzy patch on top of the soil and then develops into large parasol-shaped mushrooms.
 The fungus likely came in with the potting soil you purchased form the store.
 It isn’t harmful to you (unless you eat it) but it is nearly impossible to remove from the soil.

-Where Did the Yellow Fungus Come From?
+Where Did the Yellow Mushroom Come From?

 The yellow houseplant mushroom (Leucocoprinus birnbaumii) probably came in the potting soil you bought for your plant.
 Mushrooms produce spores which are tiny, often microscopic “seeds” that can then create new fungus.